 say office cake has contributed to weight gain

-eat cake at least sometimes if it is available
+eat cake if it is available

 thought they would eat less cake if it was out of view

 Keeping the workplace environment healthy is a challenge

 Many employers invest in measures to protect and enhance employee health and wellbeing.
 They know a happy, healthy workforce is a productive workforce.

 But life today makes it increasingly hard for employees to make healthy choices at work, despite employers’ best intentions.
 For example a workplace cake culture makes it hard to avoid excess calories and a sedentary role makes it hard to avoid inactivity.
 Both these increase health risk and undermine health and wellbeing investment.

 Lou uses evidence from her own research into office cake culture and other health research to show how to adapt workplaces so that it's easier for employees to behave in a healthy way without having to consciously think about it.
 This helps employers boost health and wellbeing, and maximise the many benefits that come with it.